charliecalvert/CloudNotes/Assignments/WebCrafts/WebCraftsReactStarter.md

 ## Overview

-The goal of this assignment is to begin the process of integrating React into our WebCrafts application.
+The goal of this assignment is to begin the process of integrating React into our [WebCrafts][wcs] application.
 Your key reference will be the [ReactBasics][rb] assignment.
+More specifically, I'm expecting you to be working in this repository:

+- **isit-web-crafts-lastname**

 ## Branch

-We will do our work on **Week05-React**.
+We will do our work in a branch called **Week05-React**.
 Once we have things in good shape, we can merge that code back into **master**.
 For the assignment, I will look at **master** unless you specify otherwise, but I expect **Week05-React** to exist.

 But before we do this, let's tag our work so we can get back to the way it was before we integrated React: